bgentry/flipper-activerecord/README.md

 An [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) adapter for [Flipper](https://github.com/jnunemaker/flipper).

+## Deprecated

+The [Flipper](https://github.com/jnunemaker/flipper) project now includes its own ActiveRecord and Sequel adapters.
+It is recommended that all users migrate to the first-party adapter as I will not be supporting my own version any longer.

+## Info

 Currently, this targets Rails 4.2 because it uses real foreign keys via `add_foreign_key` and `remove_foreign_key`.